kuldeepvishwakarma05/flexcode/README.md

-#Amazing Reactjs website now your can download and run it.
+#Amazing Reactjs website now you can download and run it.